Neil1213/UDP-Echo-Client-and-Server/README.md

 # UDP-Echo-Client-and-Server
-UDP client and server in Python
+Client and server in Python handling UDP echo requests